LeviMatias/Raytracer/readme.md

 the books, with added multithread support.

-a few artistic (and some performance guided) decisions were taken, such as boundary weighted random reflections (instead of uniformly random) to have stronger shadows and lower number of samples per ray.
+a few artistic (and some performance guided) decisions were taken, such as boundary weighted random reflections (instead of uniformly random) to have stronger shadows.

 the output is a file "render.png" like the following